What is Falinks Raid Boss? (Mega Concept Discussion)

 Not top-tier meta

-- Not a must-have for hardcore raid damage
+- Not essential for high-end raid damage setups

 Personal Raid Experience — Falinks (Mega Raid Day)